Likheet/pathfinding-algorithm/README.md

 ## Implemented Algorithms

-This visualizer showcases a range of pathfinding and maze generation techniques, allowing you to see their differences and strengths firsthand.

 ### Pathfinding Algorithms

 *   **A* Search:** A highly popular and efficient algorithm that uses heuristics to intelligently guide its search, often guaranteeing the shortest path.